maubanel/UE5-Blueprints/private-variables/README.md

 ##### `Step 10.`\|`ITB`| :large_blue_diamond:

 Repeat this and create 5 lights with different colors.
+Now make sure all the blueprints are in the **Room 5** folder.

 ![change color of light](images/repeatLights.png)